shinokada/svelte-awesome-icons/README.md

 2010+ Font Awesome SVG icon components for Svelte.
 Svelte-Awesome-Icons support major CSS frameworks using the `class` props.

+Thank you for considering using my open-source package for your project.
+I appreciate your support and contributions towards the development of this package.
+If you are using this package in a commercial or profit-generating project, please consider supporting me by clicking on the following link, [https://github.com/sponsors/shinokada](https://github.com/sponsors/shinokada).
+Your support will help me maintain and improve the quality of this package for the benefit of the entire community.

 <p align="center">
 <img width="650" src="/static/images/awesome-optimized-650-1050.png" />
 </p>